georgewlkly/georgewlkly.github.io/_posts/2025-08-07-UK-Publishing-Industry-2025.md

 *	Dormant businesses account for a further 1,790.
 *	Finally, 2,692 publishers have not filed accounts yet.
 Some may be delinquent, but most of this segment is startup businesses that haven’t hit their first filing deadline.
 The size of this segment introduces an interesting point about company formations which I come back to below.

 Overall, the distribution of companies is about as I would have expected: a small number of very large businesses, a significant long tail of smaller enterprises, and not much in between.
 Though it’s even starker than I would have thought.
-Earlier in my career, a senior colleague articulated the now minuscule medium-sized segment as the ideal target for acquisition.
+It wasn't always this way: earlier in my career, a senior colleague articulated the now minuscule medium-sized segment as the ideal target for acquisition.
 One theory is that now there's nothing much left to acquire at that scale, major publishing groups' M&A activity is focused on smaller companies, which thus don't get the opportunity to scale to medium or larger scale.
 Another is that it's got harder for smaller businesses to scale.
 This would be an interesting topic for follow-up research.

 ## Geographic Distribution